tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 This example is written to be consistent with the following expectations:

-* The oa:body of the oa:Annotation is the Assertion.
+* The `oa:body` of the `oa:Annotation` is the `Assertion`.
-* The oa:target of the oa:Annotation is the IRI of the record being annotated.
+* The `oa:target` of the `oa:Annotation` is the IRI of the record being annotated.
-* The dcterms:created value on the oa:Annotation provides the annotation date.
+* The `dcterms:created` value on the `oa:Annotation` provides the annotation date.
-* The oa:motivatedBy value on the oa:Annotation provides the motivation for creating the annotation.
+* The `oa:motivatedBy` value on the `oa:Annotation` provides the motivation for creating the annotation.
-* The Implementation is related to the Assertion it generated using bdqffdq:producesAssertion, is related to the Specification it ran using bdqffdq:usesSpecification, and is related to the Mechanism that executed it using bdqffdq:implementedBy.
+* The `Implementation` is related to the `Assertion` it generated using `bdqffdq:producesAssertion`, is related to the `Specification` it ran using `bdqffdq:usesSpecification`, and is related to the `Mechanism` that executed it using `bdqffdq:implementedBy`.
-* The bdqffdq:usesSpecification property points to the specific instance of bdqffdq:Specification that the Implementation used for the Test execution.
+* The `bdqffdq:usesSpecification` property points to the specific instance of `bdqffdq:Specification` that the `Implementation` used for the Test execution.

-In a complete dataset the Specification is linked (via a Method instance) to the corresponding Test in bdqtest, that is, we could look up that the Test is VALIDATION_DAY_STANDARD given the `Specification` IRI.
+In a complete dataset the `Specification` is linked (via a `Method` instance) to the corresponding Test in bdqtest, that is, we could look up that the Test is VALIDATION_DAY_STANDARD given the `Specification` IRI.

 ```
 @prefix bdq:     <https://rs.tdwg.org/bdq/terms/> .